nuxeo/doc.nuxeo.com-content/src/userdoc/collaborative-features.md

 ## {{> anchor 'comments'}}Comments

 Comments enable users to discuss about the document and its evolution.
-You can add comments on the documents, via the **Comments** tab.&nbsp;The last comments added on the document are displayed on the **Summary** tab of the document.
+You can add comments on the documents, via the **Comments** tab.
+The last comments added on the document are displayed on the **Summary** tab of the document.

 ![]({{file name='comments-on-summary.png'}} ?w=650,h=405,border=true)